aiforged/docs/docs/custom-service-code/basemodule/verification-related-methods.md

 * To analyze the verification history of a field or drive conditional workflows.

-Tip:
+!!! tip

-* Use filters to isolate the latest successful or failing checks for targeted actions.
+    Use filters to isolate the latest successful or failing checks for targeted actions.

 ***